GuccioGucci/yoke/README.md

 ```
 {{/*
-  $configurationPath and $applicationConfigurationOverride are set to match docker configuration (eg: Jib, Dockerfile or other tooling for preparing docker images)
+  $configurationPath and $applicationConfigurationOverride are set to match Docker configuration (eg: Jib, Dockerfile or other tooling for preparing Docker images)
   please keep them in synch, would they be migrated.
 */}}
 {{- $applicationConfigurationOverride := "..." -}} # eg: application-override.yaml